rackerlabs/support-how-to/content/cloud-networks/identifying-network-interfaces-on-linux.md

 product_url: cloud-networks
 ---

-This article describes how to identify which network interfaces on a Linux server are associated with which IP addresses.
+This article describes how to identify which network interfaces on a Linux® server are associated with which Internet Protocol (IP) addresses.

 ### IPv4